vasukk/monte-carlo/README.md

 ### Dependencies

-Python libraries-matplotlib for plotting and animation works on any OS (Windows and Linux)
+Python libraries-matplotlib for plotting and animation, works on OS (Windows and Linux)

 ## Authors